rainij/papass/README.md

 By default this uses the system's most secure random number generator.
 To use physical dice add `-r dice`.

-You can download a wordlist designed for passphrase from the [eff](https://theworld.com/~reinhold/diceware.html).
-You might need to remove the dice numbers, that is, change e.g.
+You can download a wordlist designed for passphrases from the [EFF](https://theworld.com/~reinhold/diceware.html).
+You might need to remove the dice numbers, that is, change a line like this

 ```
 11114     abide